This Christmas, renowned British dancer, director, choreographer, actor and panellist Wayne Sleep will perform in pantomime at Milton Keynes Theatre.

 You established a world record back in 1973 with your dazzling entrechat douze (a jump with twelve rapid beats of the feet).
 Are you planning to slip any of those into your performance in Aladdin?

-You’ll be in Milton Keynes for a while, what are you most looking forward to seeing or doing while you are here?
+You’ll be in Milton Keynes for a while, what are you most looking forward to seeing or doing?

 Well, firstly, I adore Milton Keynes Theatre.
 It is huge and has so much space for us to move in.
 I’m a dancer so I love space, space, space!
 I want to be able to get on that stage and fill it with dance moves and as much flamboyance as you can get away with.
 And it’s panto so you can’t really be too ostentatious!
 It’s going to be brilliant – a delight for audiences of all ages and equally so for me to perform in.

-Christmas shopping… of course!
+Christmas shopping!
 So what will you be wishing for this year and how will you celebrate the big day?

 Thank you for speaking to me and “chukkas” for the run Wayne.
 I can’t wait to see you tapping, twirling and twinkling in Aladdin at Milton Keynes Theatre this Christmas!

-> This year’s pantomime, Aladdin, runs at Milton Keynes Theatre from Friday 4th December 2015 until Sunday 10th January 2016.
+Aladdin runs (amok!) at Milton Keynes Theatre from Friday 4th December 2015 to Sunday 10th January 2016.

 This interview is also featured on Total MK.